predsci/PsiPy/docs/guide/getting_started.rst

 It is assmumed that the files have the filename structure ``'{var}{timestep}.hdf'``, where ``var`` is a variable name, and ``timestep`` is a three-digit or six-digit zero-padded integer timestep.

+If you encounter errors when following these examples, it may be that you have added (or there exists) a file to the MAS/PLUTO directory that is mimicking a variable file, but is, in fact something else, and PsiPy is confused about it.

 To see which variables have been loaded, you can look at the ``.variables``
 attribute: